 Yet sadly when it comes to your personal hair products, the use of the word shampoo is actually a bit of misnomer and here’s why.

 Unfortunately many shampoo brands that are labelled organic, contain ingredients that are synthetically produced.

-Petrochemicals, detergents and emollients, such as Cetyl alcohol and Stearates, are just some of the ingredients found in shampoo brands, that call themselves Organic.
+Petrochemicals, detergents and alcohol, are just some of the ingredients found in shampoo brands that call themselves Organic.

-Alarmingly, there has been such an influx of companies trying to mislead consumers,
+Alarmingly, there has been an influx of companies trying to mislead consumers,

 When it comes to organic shampoos and soaps, anything that says it is “organic” almost certainly is not.